 Proof of having international medical insurance while in Spain, with a certified translation into Spanish.

 Do keep in mind the requirements often change and vary between the 12 Spanish Consulates within the United States.
-Please do verify your exact requirements with the consulate aligned to your location and determine what is required for Spain Medical Insurance.
+Please do verify your exact requirements with the consulate aligned to your location and determine what is required for your Medical Insurance in Spain.
+Sometimes each consulate has slightly different rules.

 Let the research begin.
 When still living in the US, we researched many options and found it to be overwhelming.
 Many US insurance companies wouldn’t insure us outside of the United States for an extended period of time.
 Others wanted a thorough head-to-toe examination and proof that we were over the top healthy.
 We received many on-line quotes from your standard US Insurance companies (Cigna, Aetna, IMG, United, etc.) and many quoted $5000 – $12,000 per year for our family of 4.
 What?!
 I thought that was crazy and continued to do research.